PhD student, Princeton Baby Lab

 Department of Psychology, Princeton University

-I am a first-year PhD student in Psychology at Princeton University.
+I am a fourth-year PhD student in Psychology at Princeton University.
 I work with Dr. Casey Lew-Williams in the Princeton Baby Lab.
-Previously, I worked with Dr. Marisa Casillas at the University of Chicago as the manager for the Chatter Lab.
-Broadly speaking, my research focuses on how young children’s rich and highly variable everyday language input shapes their early word representations.
+Previously, I worked with Dr. Marisa Casillas as the manager of the Chatter Lab at the University of Chicago.
+Broadly, my research examines how young children’s rich and highly variable everyday language input shapes their early word representations.